-The paper report e-mail is due before the respective class, at 10am of the day of class.
-In particular, if a student chooses to review the main reading of the Tuesday lecture, then the report is due at 10am before the class on Tuesday.
+The paper report e-mail is due before the respective class, at 10:30am of the day of class.
+In particular, if you choose to review the main reading of the Tuesday lecture, then the report is due at 10:30am before the class on Tuesday.